Aaron-Bopp/TIM/Evergreen notes don't allow for new ideas.md

 you would have reviewed it as you learned new perspectives, and would have given it up much sooner.
 In this way I think evergreen notes would be better for allowing new ideas.
-Especially if you are following [[Evergreen notes should be constantly integrating new knowledge]]
+Especially if you are following [[Evergreen notes should be updated over time]]

 %%
 #TO/PONDER/IDEA [How Can I Believe You? - YouTube](https://www.youtube.com/watch?v=cVuKitl6qWA)